oshock/UAssetEditor/README.md

  An I/O Unreal Asset Editor

 ## Bugs
-- NameProperty does not read correctly
+- MapProperty does not read correctly (not finished)